-As the academic year comes to a close, many college students face a harsh financial reality: Scholarships and grants that made the current year affordable will soon come to an end.
+Many college students will face a harsh financial reality within the next few months: Scholarships and grants that made the current year affordable will soon come to an end.
 Some awards are only intended to be applied to the first year of college; others carry renewal requirements, such as a minimum GPA or a specific major, that go unmet.

 If fewer scholarship and grant funds will be available to you or your student next year, start planning now to make up the shortfall.
 Here are three ways students may replace non-renewable scholarships.